VoicenterTeam/VoicenterEventsSDK/README.md

 Passing a vuex store will automatically register a vuex module and save extensions in it.
 This is useful if you use vuex and don't want to handle all the extension events yourself but rather use the sdk vuex module.
 [Open Vue Devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) and see the `sdkExtensions` vuex module and its state/getters.

 #### Options
-The SDK constructor accepts multiple options when initializing which can be used to configure/tweak the sdk behavior.
+The SDK constructor accepts multiple options when initializing which can be used to configure/tweak the SDK behaviour.

 | Option | Type | Default | Description |
 |-----------|---------------|---------------|---------------|